Jelmerro/Vieb/README.md

 - Switch between insert, command, normal mode and more
 - Dark theme
 - Default to https
+- Custom keybindings and other settings, see "Configuring Vieb" for details
 - The paragraphs below will highlight the features separated by mode

 ## Normal mode